AsexGenomeEvol/pNpS/README.md

 ./data/**genetic_code_stats.csv** - genetic code with computed stats: f1-f4 n-fold degenerates sites per codon, and number of theoretical synonimous substitutions per first, second or third position per codon.

+## Plans

+well, it seems, that what we really want is Dn / Ds, which can be computed according to manual http://sites.biology.duke.edu/rausher/DNDS.pdf, or we can just use package PAML http://abacus.gene.ucl.ac.uk/software/paml.html
+The quesiton is, if we want to keep good track about data processing, what we loose if we use PAML.
+On the other hand, it is widely used so it might be just ok and fast solution.Maybe doing both could give us better idea if there is anything fishy around.

+It would be awesome to have better idea what exactly we are interested in.
+Jens?